 2. Surgical Abortions

 Surgical abortions generally happen if the pregnancy is over 10 weeks, and there are different procedures based on how far along you are.
 For all, you'll be given a pain medication to numb the cervix area.
+A surgical abortion in California can cost anywhere between $650 to $3295, depending on the type of abortion and other factors.

 Aspiration abortion involves dilating the cervix with absorbent rods that may be put in a few days prior to the procedure.
 Once dilated enough, a long tube connected to a suction device will be inserted into the uterus to suction out the pregnancy.